MARINE RADIO CHANNELS

 Coast Guard Redcliffe does weather broadcasts updates daily at the following times 06:15, 12:15, 16:15

-VHF Channel 22 - Noosa Repeater
+VHF Channel 22 Repeater Channel

-This repeater is located at Noosa Heads and provides good coverage across the Noosa region.
+This repeater is located at Noosa Heads and provides good coverage across the Noosa region

-VHF Channel 63 - Brisbane Water Police Repeater
+VHF Channel 63 Repeater Channel

-This repeater is owned and operated by the Queensland Police Service contact can be made to the Water Police on this channel or by phoning (07) 3895 0333
+This repeater is operated by the Queensland Police Service contact can be made with the

-VHF Channel 67 - Safety & Weather Channel
+VHF Channel 67 - Secondary Distress Channel

 This channel can be used for distress transmissions.

-This channel also does weather broadcasts updates daily from Seaway Tower Southport & Coast Guard Mooloolaba
+This channel also does weather broadcasts updates daily from Seaway Tower Southport

 VMR 414 Seaway Tower Southport Times